Animal Registration and Legislation

 On this page:

-Animal registrations and approvals
+Animal Registrations and Approvals

 Registration and identification of pets in urban areas is important for owner's peace of mind, and to enable Council to plan for future community needs.
 In Townsville, all dogs must be registered each year and wear a registration tag, and cats require an approval that is renewed each year.
 For a full list of required animal approvals and associated applications, please refer below.